Río de la Plata: European exploration

 Explorer Sebastian Cabot made a detailed study of the river and its tributaries and gave it its modern name.
 He explored the Paraná and Uruguay rivers between 1526 and 1529, ascending the Paraná as far as the present-day city of Asunción, and also explored up the Paraguay River.
 Cabot acquired silver trinkets trading with the Guaraní near today's Asunción, and these objects (together with legends of a "Sierra de la Plata" in the South American interior brought back by earlier explorers) inspired him to rename the river "Río de la Plata" ("River of Silver").

 The first European colony was the city of Buenos Aires, founded by Pedro de Mendoza on 2 February 1536.
 This settlement, however, was quickly abandoned; the failure to establish a settlement on the estuary led to explorations upriver and the founding of Asunción in 1537.
 The area was visited by Francis Drake's fleet in early 1578, in the early stages of his circumnavigation.
-Buenos Aires was refounded by Juan de Garay on 11 June 1580.
+Buenos Aires was re-founded by Juan de Garay on 11 June 1580.